Hwasong-14

-Design
+Description

-The Hwasong-14 is likely a two-staged version of the Hwasong-12 first tested in May 2017.
+The Hwasong-14 is likely a two-stage version of the Hwasong-12 first tested in May 2017.
 The second stage appears to have increased its range.
 The first stage engine appears very similar to the Hwasong-12.
-With a single liquid fuel engine, it has four Vernier thrusters for stability and guidance.
+With a single liquid fuel engine, it has four vernier thrusters for stability and guidance.
+Based on images, the missile is estimated to be 19.5 m long and 1.8 m wide, and has a takeoff mass of 31000-32000 kg.

 A detailed analysis by the Bulletin of the Atomic Scientists claims that the current variant of the Hwasong-14 may not even be capable of delivering a first-generation nuclear warhead to Anchorage, Alaska.
-But even if North Korea is now capable of fabricating a relatively light-weight, "miniaturized" atomic bomb that can survive the extreme reentry environments of long-range rocket delivery, it will, with certainty, not be able to deliver such an atomic bomb to the lower 48 states of the United States with the rocket tested on July 3 and July 28.
+But even if North Korea is now capable of fabricating a relatively light-weight, "miniaturized" atomic bomb that can survive the extreme reentry environments of long-range rocket delivery, it will, with certainty, not be able to deliver such an atomic bomb to the lower 48 states of the United States with the rocket tested on 3 July and 28 July.

 A first-generation North Korean nuclear missile warhead is estimated to weigh 500-600 kg.
-Calculations of the range of the Hwasong-14 carrying such a payload vary from 6000-8000 km, enough to reach Anchorage, to as much as 10000 km, enough to reach Honolulu, Hawaii and Seattle, Washington; the Bulletin of the Atomic Scientists claimed the payload would need to be lighter at 300-500 kg to be able to reach Seattle.
+Calculations of the range of the Hwasong-14 carrying such a payload vary from 6000-8000 km, enough to reach Anchorage and Honolulu, Hawaii, to as much as 10000 km, enough to reach Seattle, Washington.
+However, it is claimed that the payload would need to be lighter at 300-500 kg to be able to reach Western United States, especially Seattle.
 The July 2017 tests were conducted with a 200 kg reentry vehicle, giving the missile its maximum range of 10400 km, enough to reach New York City but not Washington D.C., although such a payload is much lighter than North Korea is believed to be capable of weaponizing.

-The missile is launched from a detachable platform on a concrete pad.
+Although the missile is mounted on a transporter erector launcher, it is launched from a detachable platform on a concrete pad.
 This could have several operational ramifications.
 It may increase the time required to launch the Hwasong-12, and limit the number of launch locations to pre-sited and pre-constructed launch pads.